-Annual disclosure statements are required of all Councilmembers, designated commissioners and senior staff which indicate potential conflicts of interest including sources of income, ownership of property and receipt of loans and gifts.
+An annual disclosure statement (known as a "Statement of Economic Interest" or FPPC Form 700) must be filed by all Councilmembers, designated commissioners and senior staff which lists potential conflicts of interest including sources of income, ownership of property and receipt of loans and gifts.
 Councilmembers and the City Manager often serve on the governing board of other agencies as a result of their positions.
 These agencies also require submittal of disclosure forms.
-These forms require information including income, loans, receipt of gifts, and interest in real property among other items.